Strategic Credit Fund

 How often will the Fund make distributions to investors?

-Investors will receive distributions on a monthly basis.
+Investors will receive distributions every month.

 Does the Fund intend to hold its securitized investments to maturity?